 Here’s an overview of autoimmune disease medication risks.
 Do not discontinue any medications without talking with your health care provider first; the consequences could outweigh your risk of COVID-19.

 - The following drugs are not considered immunosuppressives and are not thought to increase COVID-19 risk at this time: mesalamine (Asacol, Apriso, Canasa, Delzicol, Lialda, Pentasa, Rowasa) or other aminosalicylates

 - Immune suppressing medications:

-- If you are taking steroids (prednisone/prednisolone) for any reason, be sure to take extra precautions by following the CDC’s recommendations for risk reduction and talk to your healthcare provider, because steroids can suppress your immune system.
+- If you are taking steroids (prednisone/prednisolone) for any reason, be sure to take extra precautions by talking to your healthcare provider, because steroids can suppress your immune system.
 Discuss whether it is possible to lower your dose or get off steroids with your healthcare provider.

 - Immunomodulators like thiopurines (azathioprine, 6-mercaptopurine, cyclosporine, methotrexate), and the JAK inhibitor tofacitinib (Xeljanz, Olumiant and Rinvoq) can inhibit immune response to viral infections.